Who? Rosehip Teahouse

 ‘Same Sky’ will be released digitally on Friday 15th March 2019 via Beth Shalom.
 Following this a double A-side 7” to be released around a May tour.

 Why we love it?
 ‘You know I love your ankles as much as your face/but you’ll find someone else’s eyes to care about’ is on the face of it a slightly unusual proclamation, yet set to this gleaming wistful indie-pop gem, that encapsulates like gazing longingly into your crush’s eyes, its a swooning delight.
 A catchy paean to unrequited love, ‘Same Sky’ makes you feel as snug as being wrapped in a blanket next to a roaring fire, it’s a soundtrack for hopeless romantics everywhere.
-There’s a subtlety to these bars, glistening guitars, weaving percussion, balancing shiny indie pop of Postcard records against the more nuanced influence of recent American songwriters.
+There’s a subtlety to these bars, glistening guitars, weaving percussion, balancing shiny indie pop redolent of Sarah records against the more nuanced influence of recent American songwriters.
 While Faye Rogers delicate, bittersweet yet wonderous vocals and effortless songwriting knack for melody and lyrics, mark Rosehip Teahouse out as the sweethearts we need!
 (BC)

 FFO: Camera Obscura, Florist, Lomelda, Forth Wanderers, Sharon Van Etten, and Soccer Mommy